 In most circumstances, a new employee will receive training regarding the company, its goals, and products.
 However, it never hurts to arrive prepared with information and knowledge about the company.
 Ideally, you should have a good concept of their products and services as well as an understanding of what the company does.
 The best way to reach this is by going through the company’s website and Googling them.
 There may be information, articles or interviews that are helpful in forming a solid concept of the company.

 You may need certain documents or material for your first day of work.
 I took a pen & paper in case I wouldn’t receive them at the office (I did get a new branded notebook & a pen on my desk upon arrival, as well as a branded shirt!).
 I also took bank information so I could provide it to the HR office for salary transfers and cash to buy lunch.
 If you’re unsure of what to take with you, ask before your start date.

 4) Brush up on your knowledge

-Sometimes we fall into routine in prior jobs and stop keeping up-to-date on industry news.
+Sometimes we fall into a routine in prior jobs and stop keeping up-to-date on industry news.
 A few days before your new job, make sure to brush up on your knowledge.
 Make sure you know what is going on in your industry, read through posts, e-books and information that will help you catch up and remember what you had long forgotten.

 5) Schedule your week

-If, like me, you have many extra-curricular activities, a new job means a new schedule.
-I can no longer pick my gym and class hours – I’m limited by a full time position.
+If like me, you have many extra-curricular activities, a new job means a new schedule.
+I can no longer pick my gym and class hours – I’m limited by a full-time position.
 So I now have to be very particular of what my week looks like.
 I need to pre-plan my week and even my month in advance.
-That way, I can ensure that all responsibilities, errands and tasks fit into my schedule.
+That way, I can ensure that all responsibilities, errands, and tasks fit into my schedule.

 How have you prepared for your job?